How Much Does a Las Vegas Trip Cost? Budget Tips to Maximize Fun

 • Budget Dining: For those on a tight budget, Las Vegas has plenty of fast-food chains and food courts in hotels and casinos.
 Some popular options include In-N-Out Burger, Shake Shack, Earl of Sandwich, and the food court at the Fashion Show Mall.
 Visitors can expect to spend around $10-15 per meal.

-• Buffets: All-you-can-eat dining is a top attraction in Las Vegas, offering a wide selection of international cuisine at a cost-effective price.
+• Buffets: All-you-can-eat dining is a top attraction in Las Vegas.
 Some recommended options include The Buffet at Bellagio, The Buffet at Aria, and The Wynn Buffet.
 Visitors can expect to spend around $30-60 per person.

 • Mid-Range Dining: Las Vegas has plenty of reasonably-priced dining options.
 Some popular options include The Cheesecake Factory, The Buffet at Wynn, and Gordon Ramsay Burger.
 Visitors can expect to spend around $25-40 per meal.